osmoscraft/osmosnote/packages/server/public/devlog.md

       - data-url (string) and data-action ("open"|"insert-on-save")
   - Refactor history and change tracking: should runAtom auto update dirty state?
   - How does comand bar and keyboard shortcut share code?
+    - Command bar should own its own keyboard shortcut service.
+    - Input service should focus on handling text editing inputs, not command.

 ## IDE V2